Shopify/shopify-app-js/.changeset/great-weeks-remember.md

 '@shopify/storefront-api-client': patch
 ---

-Added a common troubleshooting scenario to the README related to use with React Native
+Added troubleshooting steps to the README related to using the storefront api client with React Native